Battle of Ong Thanh: Battle

-Allen's men marched southward from the base, with the intention of entering the enemy base camp from a slightly different direction to the west.
+Allen's men marched southward from the base, with the intention of entering the VC base camp from a slightly different direction to the west.
 Preceded by marching artillery fire, they stopped periodically to conduct cloverleaf patrols to their front, rear and both flanks.
-At 9:56 am the lead element of Company A stumbled upon a northeast-southwest trail, which appeared to have been used within the last hour.
+At 09:56 the lead element of Company A stumbled upon a northeast-southwest trail, which appeared to have been used within the last hour.
 The 1st Platoon leader then requested and received permission to make cloverleaf patrols to the east and west of the trail.
 Almost immediately, the 1st Platoon sighted a VC soldier while scouting west of the trail and another group of VC soon appeared.
 George then ordered the 1st Platoon to set up a hasty ambush across the trail, but by the time they were in position the VC had disappeared and everything was quiet.
 About 10–15 minutes later, the 1st Platoon leader reported that trees were moving, in addition to the sound of weapons clicking and the rattle of ammunition.

 In response, George ordered the 1st Platoon to reinforce their ambush position.
 While that was happening Company A's right flank, which was covered by the 2nd Platoon, began to receive sporadic fire.
 The rest of the 1st Platoon was then pinned down when the VC, from within concealed bunker positions, fired on them using captured M60 machine-guns.
 The VC steadily increased their fire which came in the form of various small arms, .50 caliber and 12.7mm machine guns.
 Unable to communicate with the 1st and 2nd Platoons, George moved forward with the 3rd Platoon only to find his lead platoons held in their positions by enemy fire.
 A claymore mine then exploded in front of Company A's command element, killing the radio operator and severely wounding both George and his forward artillery observer.
-At around 10:40 am gunfire had died down, but Company A was virtually destroyed during 30 minutes of fighting, with the company commander wounded and the leaders of 1st and 2nd Platoons both killed.
+At around 10:40 gunfire had died down, but Company A was virtually destroyed during 30 minutes of fighting, with the company commander wounded and the leaders of 1st and 2nd Platoons both killed.